3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Quick 3 Days in Stockholm Itinerary

-Day 1 – Walk around Stockholm, Vasa Museum, ABBA Museum
+Day 1 – Walk around Stockholm, Vasa Museum, ABBA Museum, Drottningholm Palace

-Day 2 – Gamla Stan, Royal Palace, Djurgården
+Day 2 – Gamla Stan, Royal Palace, Stockholm City Hall, Djurgården

-Day 3 – The Nordic Museum, Skansen, Stockholm archipelago
+Day 3 – The Nordic Museum, Nobel Prize Museum, Skansen, Stockholm archipelago

-I’ve always been fascinated by Sweden and a visit to Stockholm has been high on my list for a while.
+I’ve always been fascinated by Sweden and visiting Stockholm had been high on my list for a while.
 To get the chance to visit the city during our Europe road trip was fantastic.

 I didn’t know what to expect from Stockholm.
 I do little research before visiting a city, so I knew next to nothing about what I could see and do.

-I was pleasantly surprised by what I stumbled across in Stockholm.
+I was pleasantly surprised by what I found during my 3 days in Stockholm.
 I was also surprised by the size of Stockholm.
 It’s bigger than I thought.

 This makes Stockholm an ideal place to visit for all types of travellers.
 No matter your age, preferences, or whether you’re by yourself or with your family, you’ll find lots to do!

 You’ll find plenty to do here.
-From checking out the island of Djurgården to wandering the cobbled streets of Gamla Stan, you’ll not be short of things to do.
+From checking out the island of Djurgården to wandering the cobbled streets of Gamla Stan that have seen so much of the city’s history.

 Stockholm is an expensive city, and the harbour makes it hard to walk around the city compared to somewhere like Copenhagen.
 However, these are minor quibbles and won’t stop you from enjoying the city!